One of the Nation’s Largest Celery Growers

 A custom build was the only way they could get exactly what they needed.

-The Farm also discovered that the difference in price wasn’t prohibitive.
-Custom will always be more expensive out of the gate, but once it was developed, The Farm’s app was theirs — no licensing fees and limited maintenance costs.
-In fact, The Farm is anticipating only a 3–4 year pay-off period for a platform that’s tailored to their exact specifications, and can continue to be honed and improved.
+The grower also discovered that the difference in price wasn’t prohibitive.
+Custom will always be more expensive out of the gate, but once it was developed, the app was theirs — no licensing fees and limited maintenance costs.
+In fact, the grower is anticipating only a 3–4 year pay-off period for a platform that’s tailored to their exact specifications, and can continue to be honed and improved.